masak/alma/tutorial/README.md

     ar[3]               Q::Postfix::Index

-There's an assignment operator, and a comparison operator.
+There's an assignment statement, and a comparison operator.
 These work on all types.

-    name = "Bond"       Q::Infix::Assignment
+    name = "Bond";      Q::Statement::Assign
     42 == 40 + 2        Q::Infix::Eq

 There is no boolean type; comparison yields `1` and `0`.
 Comparison is